 However, it was what he said next that raised more than one eyebrow on Good Morning America, where he made the announcement.
 The red-faced and sweaty now former Press Secretary went on.

 “So, it came to me all of a sudden in the dead of night, ‘follow your dreams, Sean.’
 I’ve been a rabid closet Phish fan since my college days, I’ve never been as happy in my life as I was that Summer I followed Phish across the country.
 I’m throwing caution to the wind, and I’m going to recreate that happiness and follow my bliss.
 I mean the way things are going he’s going to get us all blown up anyway, so I might as well go out high on mushrooms listening to Manteca on the Page side Rage side, with a pretty hippie chick twirling next to me and a balloon of nitrous in my hand.”

 The band Phish is a known for musical improvisation, extended jams, blending of genres, and a dedicated fan base.
 Its music blends elements of a variety of genres, including funk, progressive rock, psychedelic rock, folk, country, jazz, blues, bluegrass, and pop.
 Although the band has received little radio play or mainstream exposure, Phish has developed a large and dedicated following by word of mouth, the exchange of live recordings, and selling over 8 million albums and DVDs in the United States.

 According to sources close to the former Press Secretary, Mr. Spicer owns every record and bootleg recording as well as a large video collection of their live performances.

-“He’s been under a tremendous amount of pressure,” said Sarah Huckabee Sanders.
+“He’s been under a tremendous amount of pressure,” said current Press Secretary Stephanie Grisham.
 “And I guess he just kind of collapsed into a mid-life crisis.
-Needless to say, President Trump is not happy about it.
+President Trump is not happy about it.
 But I hope Sean finds what he’s looking for out there.”